 To be able to take the PADI Instructor Exam (IE) you need to have completed an IDC and logged at least 100 dives (you’ll do at least 10 dives during your Instructor course so as long as you have 90 at the start of your IDC it’s enough).

-- 24/7 use of on-site heated pool and classrooms before and during the course (schedule dependent)
+- Unlimited use of on-site heated pool and classrooms before and during the course (schedule dependent)

-- Air-fills, tanks and weights during the course
+- Air-fills, tanks and weights use during the course

 - Career Advise

 The IDC Crew Pack includes all the books and other materials you need for your PADI IDC & EFR courses.
 All instructor candidates are required to have the pack, the includes: